rishiselvakumaran98/3081_S21-iter2/project/web/scenes/scene_descriptions.md

 This scene has one customer, six packages, and a robot and drone.
 The robot and drone should each deliver at least one package to the customer, and all the packages should be delivered customer by the end.

-## most_features.json
+## all_features.json

 This scene has two customers, 4 packages, two drones, two robots, and a recharge station.
 One of the drones and one of the robots are at medium battery, and might die before the end of the simulation.
+The simulation doesn't need to implement the recharge station.